SimonPadbury/eleventy-gulp-and-sass/README.md

     }
     ```

     So, if I see a yellow background in my first HTML page in the web browser, I know that Gulp is preprocessing my SCSS and Eleventy is passing through the resultant CSS to the `_site` folder.
+Win-win!

 ## Your First Gulp Run